stacks-network/docs/docs/nodes-and-miners/miner-testnet.md

 ## Introduction

-Make sure you've followed the [Running testnet node](running-testnet-node) procedure.
+Make sure you've followed the [Run a node](run-a-node) procedure.
 Once completed it's only a few more steps to run a proof-of-burn miner on the testnet.

 If you want to learn more about the technical details of mining, please review the [mining guide](../understand-stacks/mining).